poissonconsulting/tsdbr/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# hourlydbr
+# tsdbr

-The goal of hourlydbr is to provide tools to create, populate, maintain and query a database of hourly data.
+The goal of tsdbr is to provide tools to create, populate, maintain and query a database of time series data.

 It is built to be simple with as few dependencies as possible.
 And also something to which additional functionality can be added without